-In our post-purchase QC reviews of mortgage loans acquired from July 1, 2015 through December 31, 2015, we have selected 12,012 mortgage loans to be reviewed out of all mortgage loans that met the Eligibility Criteria at acquisition; these mortgage loans comprise approximately a 6.73% sample by loan count.
-Our post-purchase QC reviews were designed to evaluate the borrowers' credit, the property valuations and the eligibility of the mortgage loans we acquired and the validity of the delivery data received from the lender.
-In addition, we conduct reviews on a subset of mortgage loans to evaluate whether the mortgage loans comply with laws and regulations that limit points and fees and that may result in assignee liability.
-Of the 12,012 mortgage loans selected for review, 2,469 included complete reviews of both credit and property.
-In addition, 1,070 of the 2,469 mortgage loans that were subject to credit and property reviews were also subject to Limited Compliance Reviews.
-Of the 12.012 mortgage loans we have selected to review, 2,191 were selected randomly and 9,821 were selected using targeted, discretionary sampling employing a number of technology tools and internal models to more accurately identify mortgage loans with characteristics that merit further scrutiny in discretionary reviews, as well as other targeted review criteria.
-Of these 12,012 mortgage loans, 11,164 are included in the Reference Pool.
-Our post-purchase QC reviews are designed to validate that the mortgage loans we acquire meet our underwriting and eligibility guidelines.
-If we determine in our reviews that a loan has an Eligibility Defect, we require that the loan seller repurchase the loan from us.
-We provide a limited opportunity for loan sellers to deliver additional information or documents to us to rebut our repurchase request, and loan sellers frequently are able to provide sufficient additional information for us to determine that the mortgage loans do not have Eligibility Defects.
-As of June 24, 2016, 10 of the randomly selected mortgage loans (approximately 0.46% of the randomly selected reviewed mortgage loans) and 200 of the mortgage loans selected on a discretionary basis (approximately 2.04% of the discretionally selected reviewed mortgage loans) were identified by us as having Eligibility Defects.
-Of the 12,012 mortgage loans we selected for review as of June 24, 2016, 1,213 of the selected mortgage loans were still in the process of being reviewed and therefore no determination had been made as to any issues that may exist with respect to those mortgage loans, which may or may not result in additional Eligibility Defects.
-Nine of the loans determined by Fannie Mae to have Eligibility Defects after June 24, 2016 were included in the Reference Pool and will be removed from the Reference Pool on or before the Payment Date in August 2016 as Reference Pool Removals.
-We may select additional mortgage loans for QC review in the future and may make additional repurchase requests or require other alternatives to repurchase in the future for any additional mortgage loans that we determine to have Eligibility Defects as a result of our OC reviews.
+In our post-purchase QC reviews of mortgage loans acquired from October 1, 2016 through December 31, 2016, we have selected 6,915 mortgage loans to be reviewed out of all mortgage loans that met the Eligibility Criteria at acquisition; these loans comprise approximately a 3.82% sample by loan count.
+Our post-purchase QC reviews were designed to evaluate the borrowers' credit, the property valuations and the eligibility of the loans we acquired and the validity of the delivery data received from the lender.
+In addition, we conduct reviews on a subset of loans to evaluate whether the loans comply with certain laws and regulations that limit points and fees and that may result in assignee liability.
+Of the 6,915 loans that received a post-purchase review, 1,916 were determined to require a data, property or credit review, and the remaining 4,999 received a full file credit and property review.
+In addition, 541 of the 6,915 loans were subject to Limited Compliance Reviews.
+Of the 6,915 loans we have selected to review, 1,803 were selected randomly and 5,112 were selected using targeted, discretionary sampling employing a number of technology tools and internal models to more accurately identify loans with characteristics that merit further scrutiny in discretionary reviews, as well as other targeted review criteria.
+Of these 6,915 loans, 6,568 are included in the Reference Pool.
+Our post-purchase QC reviews are designed to validate that the loans we acquire meet our underwriting and eligibility guidelines.
+If we determine in our reviews that a loan has an eligibility defect, we require that the loan seller repurchase the loan from us.
+We provide a limited opportunity for loan sellers to deliver additional information or documents to us to rebut our repurchase request, and loan sellers frequently are able to provide sufficient additional information for us to determine that the loans do not have Eligibility Defects.
+As of June 19, 2017, 8 of the randomly selected loans (approximately 0.44% of the randomly selected reviewed loans) and 84 of the loans selected on a discretionary basis (approximately 1.64% of the discretionally selected reviewed loans) were identified by us as having Eligibility Defects.
+Of the 6,915 loans we selected for review, 2,875 of the selected loans are still in the process of being reviewed and therefore no determination has been made as to any issues that may exist with respect to those loans, which may or may not result in additional Eligibility Defects.
+We may select additional loans for QC review in the future and may make additional repurchase requests or require other alternatives to repurchase in the future for any additional loans that we determine to have Eligibility Defects as a result of our OC reviews.

 Investors should make their own determination about the appropriateness and suitability of, as well as the extent to which they should rely upon, the sampling methodology and review the results described above.
-See "Risk Factors - Risks Relating to the Notes Being Linked to the Reference Obligations - Fannie Mae's Limited Review of a Sample of a Small Percentage of the Reference Obligations Not Reveal All Aspects That Could Lead to Credit Events and Modification Events" for additional information regarding the limitations of our reviews.
+See "Risk Factors - Risks Relating to the Notes Being Linked to the Reference Obligations - Fannie Mae's Limited Review of a Sample of a Small Percentage of the Reference Obligations May Not Reveal All Aspects That Could Lead to Credit Events and Modification Events" for additional information regarding the limitations of our reviews.